JeffKwakou/JeffKwakou/README.md

 * 🤔 Exploring new technologies and developping web applications ideas.
 * 👨‍🎓 Full stack developer self taught.
-* 💼 Looking for a job at Toulouse, France.
+* 💼 Junior Web Developer in web agency at Toulouse, France.
 * 🌱 Learning more about Cloud Architecture, Algorithms/Data Structures and Hybrid Applications.
 * ✍ Pursuing Graphic Design and Blog Writing as hobbies/side hustles.